Skip to main content

 Recognising the pivotal role of energy demands from vehicles, machinery and equipment in the sector, accurate baseline emissions data is essential.
 This undertaking will offer the industry a comprehensive and consistent foundation, ensuring a unified approach to understanding emissions.

-This document (download link below) is a summary of a more detailed report published by EA Technology on 19 September 2023.
-To obtain the original report please contact us.
+This document (download link below) is a summary of a detailed report published by EA Technology on 19 September 2023.

 4 work package 2 shutterstock 1348536470 1